CRMPickers logoCRMPickers

 • maps to 4 core capability groups versus Pipedrive's 6

-• requires more workspace governance to avoid sprawl
+• requires workspace governance to prevent board and automation sprawl

 Pipedrive